PakosPablos/JakartaEEProject/README.md

 Also made it that every director_id needs to reference a person.id.

-Here below you can see a photo of the rought uml graph of the tables and there interactions.
+Here below you can see a photo of a rought uml graph of the tables and there interactions.

 <img width="482" height="432" alt="image" src="https://github.com/user-attachments/assets/b94eccab-eec3-4dc7-96a9-ef101566854a" />

+The idea behind the movie_actor table was that every person with a direct conection to a movie would be a director, and every person listed in the movie_actor table would be classified as an actor.